elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-steps-to-convert-a-quadratic-equation-from-vertex-form-to-standard-form.md

 url: /learn/mathematics/questions/what-are-the-steps-to-convert-a-quadratic-equation-from-vertex-form-to-standard-form
 score: -1.0
 related_article1:
-    id: 163756
+    id: 163762
-    title: How does the leading coefficient influence the direction in which a parabola opens?
+    title: >-
+        How can you write a quadratic equation from contextual information using given points and the vertex?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-leading-coefficient-influence-the-direction-in-which-a-parabola-opens
+    url: /learn/mathematics/questions/how-can-you-write-a-quadratic-equation-from-contextual-information-using-given-points-and-the-vertex
 related_article2:
-    id: 163762
+    id: 163747
-    title: How can you write a quadratic equation from contextual information using given points and the vertex?
+    title: >-
+        What is the axis of symmetry in a quadratic function, and how is it related to the vertex?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-you-write-a-quadratic-equation-from-contextual-information-using-given-points-and-the-vertex
+    url: /learn/mathematics/questions/what-is-the-axis-of-symmetry-in-a-quadratic-function-and-how-is-it-related-to-the-vertex
 related_article3:
-    id: 163752
+    id: 163747
-    title: How do you graph a quadratic function when some terms are missing, such as in binomials or monomials?
+    title: >-
+        What is the axis of symmetry in a quadratic function, and how is it related to the vertex?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-graph-a-quadratic-function-when-some-terms-are-missing-such-as-in-binomials-or-monomials
+    url: /learn/mathematics/questions/what-is-the-axis-of-symmetry-in-a-quadratic-function-and-how-is-it-related-to-the-vertex
 related_article4:
-    id: 163743
+    id: 163747
-    title: How does the leading coefficient affect the shape and direction of a parabola?
+    title: >-
+        What is the axis of symmetry in a quadratic function, and how is it related to the vertex?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-leading-coefficient-affect-the-shape-and-direction-of-a-parabola
+    url: /learn/mathematics/questions/what-is-the-axis-of-symmetry-in-a-quadratic-function-and-how-is-it-related-to-the-vertex
 related_article5:
-    id: 163757
+    id: 163752
-    title: Explain how the axis of symmetry acts as a mirror in the graph of a quadratic function.
+    title: >-
+        How do you graph a quadratic function when some terms are missing, such as in binomials or monomials?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-how-the-axis-of-symmetry-acts-as-a-mirror-in-the-graph-of-a-quadratic-function
+    url: /learn/mathematics/questions/how-do-you-graph-a-quadratic-function-when-some-terms-are-missing-such-as-in-binomials-or-monomials
 ---

 &nbsp;